 Nowadays, you won’t hear Full HD as often as 4K UHD, but it’s still considered as the standard resolution.

-1080p content is most widespread, most PCs support it, and it looks very good on 24″ sized screens.
+1080p content is the most widespread, most PCs support it, and it looks very good on 24″ sized screens.
 You get a pixel density of ~92 PPI, which makes for a decent amount of screen space as well as sharp details and text.

 The monitor has a pixel response time speed of 5ms GtG (gray to gray pixel transition), which is more than quick enough for its 75Hz refresh rate.
 There is no prominent ghosting behind fast-moving objects.

 Of course, when it comes to gaming performance, the 75Hz refresh rate is holding back this display as there are now 144Hz models that are just slightly more expensive than the ASUS VA24EHE.

 So, if you play a lot of games and your FPS (Frames Per Second) is usually over 75FPS, consider investing in a 144Hz gaming monitor (especially if your frame rate is often over 100FPS).

 In case you rarely play games and/or your FPS doesn’t surpass 75FPS, the ASUS VA24EHE will do just fine.
 It has a low input lag of ~10ms, so you won’t notice or feel any delays.

 Moreover, the monitor supports AMD FreeSync with a 48-75Hz variable refresh rate (VRR) range.

 VRR eliminates all screen tearing and stuttering with minimal input lag penalty (~1ms) as long as your frame rate is within the dynamic range (48-75FPS).
 Below 48FPS, FreeSync stops working until your FPS recovers.

 You will need a compatible AMD graphics card for FreeSync over HDMI on this monitor.